 Step 3: Refine the value proposition with a repeatable and scalable sales process

 Once brands have a clear view of their ideal customers – and have a core group of satisfied customers who will be happy to refer the brand to friends, the final step is to refine the proposition and build scale.
+It’s a challenging moment, but it can be hugely significant for a company.
 Some of the things that a brand must prepare in this phase are:

 - Success metrics – To help brands monitor their progress and stay on track, they should measure customer retention and customer acquisition cost (CAC).